VPeron/password_manager/README.md

 ### Status:

-- The bare minimum functionally is operational. argparse cli application should be properly implemented - #TODO crosscheck RP format and possible improvements
+- The bare minimum functionally is operational.
+- Simple cli application with argparse
 - The users table, in the database, is setup with hashed* passwords using SHA256.
 - In Accounts, the account names and urls are being saved in plain text.
 Passwords are encrypted with Fernet.
-- The encryption and decryption key for the accounts are master-password derived using the same algorithm from users flow (hash.sha256), however here a salt is implement with the PBKDF2HMAC class still from the cryptography library.
+- The encryption and decryption key for the accounts are master-password derived using the same algorithm from users flow (hash.sha256), however here a salt is implemented with the PBKDF2HMAC class still from the cryptography library.

 ### Pipelined implementations:

 ##TODO improve tests and add logs

-##TODO replace plain text password to clipboard paste

 ##TODO prep for packaging, package